nandorrefi/spring-6-rest-mvc/README.md

 You can even overwrite FlywayProperties to tweak settings if needed.

 In general the default autoconfigured flyway should work for most cases.

+## Spring Boot Test Containers

+Puts your Spring Boot application into a docker container.

+Test Containers are for integration testing with databases, message brokers, auth servers, etc.

+Spring Boot support allows for easy detection of Test Containers and configuration for running the integration tests.